ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 A **thermostatic radiator valve** is nothing else than equipment which allows to quickly regulate the temperature in a room.
 It is a **valve connected to a head** - when turned, it triggers a change of the temperature, depending on the setting.

-Radiator valves are installed in every heater and they are typically placed at exact same spot.
+Radiator valves are installed in every heater, and they are typically placed at exact same spot.
 It is regardless of the radiator type or its construction.
 A thermostatic radiator valve is installed on the pipe delivering the heating medium to the radiator.

 **How does a thermostatic valve work?** Its internal part (called valve) is being opened or closed - depending on the way the valve has been turned.
 It is not always fully opened or closed - usually the other setting options are used.